Probate Q&A Series

 You may challenge the will if the testator lacked mental capacity or acted under another person’s improper pressure.
 To prevail, you must prove:

-• The testator did not understand the nature and extent of their property or the natural beneficiaries.
+• The testator did not understand the nature and extent of their property, the natural objects of their bounty, or the effect of making the will.

 • A dominant individual exercised undue influence to shape the document’s terms.